AbubakerSalah/AbubakerSalah/README.md

 ## 👨🏾‍💻 About Me

 I'm a **frontend developer** with a strong focus on building responsive, accessible, and maintainable web applications.
-I'm currently working as a **Tech Lead** at a nonprofit organization where I help guide technical decisions and contribute directly to the codebase.
+As a **Tech Lead**, I guide technical decisions, collaborate with teams, and contribute to the codebase.

-I have experience turning real-world needs into well-structured frontend solutions — always aiming for clarity, usability, and performance.
+Currently, I'm expanding my expertise by learning **Node.js** to enhance my backend capabilities and become a more well-rounded developer.
+I always strive for clarity, usability, and performance in every project.

 ---